inspec/inspec-aws/docs/resources/aws_auto_scaling_group.md

 ##### name _(required)_

-This resource expects a single parameter, the Auto Scaling Group Name which uniquely identifies the auto scaling group.
+This resource accepts a single parameter, the Auto Scaling Group Name which uniquely identifies the auto scaling group.
 This can be passed either as a string or as a `name: 'value'` hash.

 See also the [AWS documentation on Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).